 Avoiding this problem may require some political delicacy, but recognize that someone needs to be responsible for making decisions and taking action.
 Let all voices be heard, but avoid a watered down plan that pleases everyone but achieves little or nothing in the process.

 A big part of the solution is to empower the “chairman” or “marketing director” to drive the process forward and to achieve the intended goals on behalf of the group.
 The committee can evaluate the results.

 Reality—the quantifiable and tangible measure of success—is a product of dreams, decisions and actions.
 Don’t let your plans and goals become the victim of indecision, misdirection or inaction.

 Watch for more articles in this continuing series.
-You’ll find our Deadly Sins Infographic here.
-And click through via this link to download our free White Paper: How to Avoid the 7 Deadly Sins of Healthcare Marketing.
+Click through via this link to download our free White Paper: How to Avoid the 7 Deadly Sins of Healthcare Marketing.